 Once a criminal has identity information on you, they can run many variations of passwords to gain access – and more access to more accounts more easily.

 To effectively block these monsters from getting to their customers, organizations are adding different forms of authentication beyond passwords and double authentication passcodes sent to a second device you registered.

 Think about how easy it could be for a criminal to register their device as your device and get this code once they have your password.

 Today, biometrics such as facial and voice recognition through a device, social media data, or behavioral information are all being added as additional layers of security.

 But how is this information monitored?

 This is where artificial intelligence plays a valuable role.
 AI can look for and predict potential identity theft attempts.

 However, there is a scary feature about AI itself and that is that it is a black box.

 Machine learning algorithms can flag a potential security breach or suspicious activity, but they can’t tell you why.

-With constantly changing criminal behavior, until a certain volume of theft has occurred, it’s impossible to train the machines on what is “normal” vs. “suspicious” or “you” vs. an “imposter” and adapt and change rapidly based on new anomalous events.
+With constantly changing criminal behavior, it’s impossible to train the machines on what is “normal” vs. “suspicious” or “you” vs. an “imposter” and adapt and change rapidly based on new anomalous events.